stevecondylios/ruby-learning-resources/playing-around-with-ruby/ruby.md

 # Singletons

-My quick summary: Singletons are good to know about, but except for special cases, avoid using them.
+**Singletons TL;DR** Singletons are good to know about, but except for special cases, avoid using them.

 - [Medium article](https://medium.com/rubyinside/class-methods-in-ruby-a-thorough-review-and-why-i-define-them-using-class-self-af677ede9596)